-Prior to the completion of this offering, Xiaomi Corporation, or Xiaomi, beneficially owned 250,641,392 preferred shares of our company.
+Xiaomi Corporation, or Xiaomi, beneficially owns 250,641,392 preferred shares of our company.
 We have entered into various agreements with Xiaomi or its affiliates with respect to marketing and branding, software licensing and technology cooperation.
 These agreements have a term of one to two years.